 These new guidelines will significantly reduce the number of criminal cases prosecuted in Los Angeles County.
-We are yet to see if this policy will result in a reduction of crime in the city.
+We are yet to see if this policy will result in a reduction in crime in the city.
 It should be noted that Los Angeles City and Los Angeles County are reducing the law enforcement budget by cutting millions of dollars from LAPD, LASD, and LA City Attorney.

 Even though DUI cases will not be dismissed (short of usual negotiation tactics such as low BAC, good field sobriety tests, inability to prove driving, etc), the new directive 20-07 specifically prohibits revoking offers only because the defendant chooses to go to trial.
-If you chose to go to trial, the worst that could happen is you get the same punishment as you got before trial.
-No more punishing Los Angeles DUI defendants for exercising their right to go trial.
+If you chose to go to trial, the worst that could happen is you get the same punishment as you got before the trial.
+No more punishing Los Angeles DUI defendants for exercising their right to go to trial.
 Second, any offers of Cal Trans should not be more than 15 days.
 Any offers can not have both jail and Cal Trans.
 Any changes from this must be discussed with the supervisor.

 EXAMPLE: You are charged with a 1st offense DUI.
 Calendar DA wants you do to a program and to pay a fine.
 You decide that you have a chance at trial; however, you are afraid that if you are convicted, you can be punished with jail time.
-You do not have to worry anymore: conviction will not result in any significant punishment because the DA has to offer the same deal to you even if you lose a trial.
+You do not have to worry anymore: conviction will not result in any additional significant punishment because the DA has to offer the same deal to you even if you lose a trial.

 Penal Code Section 1170 explains how sentencing works in California.
 This code section was modified and came into effect only on January 2022.
 The code section has multiple parts such as: